What is The Montessori Method?

-Each of these areas build on logical and creative tasks and experiences to allow your child to grow in a well-rounded variety of ways.
-The Montessori directress, the Montessori equipment, and the prepared environment all stimulate and encourage children to learn.
+Each of these areas builds on logical and creative tasks and experiences to allow your child to grow in a well-rounded variety of ways.
+The Montessori directress, the Montessori equipment and the prepared environment all stimulate and encourage children to learn.
 Children learn by associating an abstract concept with a concrete sensorial experience rather than purely by memorization.
 By incorporating learning on every cognitive level, the Montessori method stimulates your child’s healthy early development.

-- The Directress shows the child the skill they should learn.
+- The directress shows the child the skill they should learn.

-- The Directress oversees the child as they attempt to perform the skill.
+- The directress oversees the child as they attempt to perform the skill.

 - The child practices and masters the skill on their own.

-This process encourages the child’s unique joy for learning and improves their self confidence.
+This process encourages the child’s unique joy for learning and improves their self-confidence.

 Is Montessori Daycare Center For You?
 Schedule A Tour

 Call one of North American Montessori’s child care centers today to schedule a tour, enroll a child in our schools, or simply to learn more about the benefits of choosing a child care center as the new caregiver for your child.